FrederickGeek8/unipkg/README.md

 [![Build Status](https://travis-ci.com/FrederickGeek8/unipkg.svg?token=hQpyUwvb4S1UztNVqWsQ&branch=master)](https://travis-ci.com/FrederickGeek8/unipkg)

 Multi-platform implementation of dpkg (in Javascript) with a programming and command-line interface.
-Currently only the functional equvalence of `dpkg-deb -b` has been developed.
+Currently only the functional equivalence of `dpkg-deb -b` has been developed.

 ## Requirements